Access Control Systems

 Door Readers | Door Controllers | Management Software | Locks | Purchase | Learn More

-An Access Control System uses door readers that detect the unique identification numbers provided by credentials.
+An Access Control System includes door readers that detect the unique identification number (ID) provided by the credential.
 A credential can be an RFID card or keyFob, a person’s smartphone, or their biometric (for example your face or fingerprint).
-A door access control system also includes Access Control Management Software that manages all aspects of the access control system.
+An access control system also includes a door controller and Access Control Management Software that manages all aspects of the access control system.
 It determines who can enter, when and what door they can use.
 When a registered credential is detected the controller releases the electric lock.
 Access control systems can be used to monitor who is entering and leaving a secure area, generate reports, and provide data for security analytics.

-Kintronics provides everything you need to create an advanced door access security system.
+In today’s heightened concern for security, Access Control Systems provide the solution for increased safety.
+Kintronics provides everything you need to create an advanced door access security system that connects to the network.

 Quick Links: